isomerpages/mse-sggreenplan/_about/targets.md

 #### City in Nature

 2026 targets:
-- Develop over 130 ha of new parks, and enhance around 170 ha of existing parks with more lush vegetation and natural landscapes.
+- Develop over 130 ha of new parks, and enhance around 170 ha of existing parks with more lush vegetation and natural landscapes

 2030 targets:
 - Double our annual tree planting rate between 2020 and 2030, to plant 1 million more trees across Singapore